Business model for use of German National Library data services from 1 July 2012

 A delivery charge is applied if the data is actively provided by the DNB.
 The relevant price list is published on 1 April each year, including information on the data prices.

-Any changes regarding the available delivery formats are announced at least six months in advance.
+Any changes regarding the available delivery formats are announced at least three months in advance.